The Ultimate Guide to Buying Your First Camera

 Canon SX720 HS

-Compact cameras are often pocket-size point-and-shoot cameras, traditionally with little in the way of functionality or zoom, however developments over the past few years have brought the compact camera into the high tech range.
+Compact cameras are often pocket-size point-and-shoot cameras, traditionally with little in the way of functionality or zoom.
+However, developments over the past few years have brought the compact camera into the high-tech range.
 While they lack the large sensor size of the larger cameras, the range of features is comparable with low-end bridge and SLR cameras.
-Some compacts offer an impressive telephoto range, sometimes even up to 10x zoom.
+Some compacts offer an impressive telephoto range, sometimes up to 10x zoom.

 Bridge Camera